karcio/m2m-iot/README.md

       );
    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO dbuser;
    GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to dbuser;
-   GRANT ALL PRIVILEGES ON DATABASE weatherdb TO dbuser;
+   GRANT ALL PRIVILEGES ON DATABASE localweatherdb TO dbuser;
    ```

 4. Update config file (only for server)